Obesity: Epidemiology

-Sex- and gender-based differences also influence the prevalence of obesity.
+Sex- and gender-based differences influence the prevalence of obesity.
 Globally there are more obese women than men, but the numbers differ depending on how obesity is measured.

 History

 Etymology

 Obesity is from the Latin obesitas, which means "stout, fat, or plump". Ēsus is the past participle of edere (to eat), with ob (over) added to it.
 The Oxford English Dictionary documents its first usage in 1611 by Randle Cotgrave.

 Historical attitudes

-Ancient Greek medicine recognizes obesity as a medical disorder, and records that the Ancient Egyptians saw it in the same way.
+Ancient Greek medicine recognizes obesity as a medical disorder and records that the Ancient Egyptians saw it in the same way.
 Hippocrates wrote that "Corpulence is not only a disease itself, but the harbinger of others".
 The Indian surgeon Sushruta (6th century BCE) related obesity to diabetes and heart disorders.
 He recommended physical work to help cure it and its side effects.
-For most of human history mankind struggled with food scarcity.
+For most of human history, mankind struggled with food scarcity.
 Obesity has thus historically been viewed as a sign of wealth and prosperity.
-It was common among high officials in Europe in the Middle Ages and the Renaissance as well as in Ancient East Asian civilizations.
+It was common among high officials in Ancient East Asian civilizations.
 In the 17th century, English medical author Tobias Venner is credited with being one of the first to refer to the term as a societal disease in a published English language book.

-With the onset of the Industrial Revolution it was realized that the military and economic might of nations were dependent on both the body size and strength of their soldiers and workers.
+With the onset of the Industrial Revolution, it was realized that the military and economic might of nations were dependent on both the body size and strength of their soldiers and workers.
 Increasing the average body mass index from what is now considered underweight to what is now the normal range played a significant role in the development of industrialized societies.
 Height and weight thus both increased through the 19th century in the developed world.
 During the 20th century, as populations reached their genetic potential for height, weight began increasing much more than height, resulting in obesity.
-In the 1950s increasing wealth in the developed world decreased child mortality, but as body weight increased heart and kidney disease became more common.
+In the 1950s, increasing wealth in the developed world decreased child mortality, but as body weight increased, heart and kidney disease became more common.